csantosbh/Lauen/docs/source/editor.rst

 .. function:: <number-input lbl-class lbl-id label inp-class inp-id sensitivity/>

-   This directive creates a number input whose value can be changed by dragging the mouse.
+   This directive creates a number input whose value can be changed by dragging the mouse after clicking on the label.
 A label can be specified via the ``label`` attribute.

    :param lblClass: CSS class for the input label.
 Default: ``number-input``.
    :param lblId: ID for the label wrapper.